-The Closed Churches team supports the Church Commissioners' Church Buildings (Uses and Disposals) Committee in settling the future of closed church buildings.
+The Closed Churches team supports the Church Commissioners' Mission, Pastoral & Church Property Committee in settling the future of closed church buildings.

 Our work is governed by the Mission and Pastoral Measure 2011 which has the force of an Act of Parliament and is accompanied by a Code of Recommended Practice.